marcustan-94/ddi/README.md

+# DDI: A drug-drug interaction side effect predictor

 # Predicting polypharmacy side effects of drug pairs
 - Objective: The main objective of this project is to predict accurately all polypharmacy side effects given any drug pair, using only the SMILES strings of the drugs.
-- Data Sources: Therapeutic Drug Commons, Therapeutic Target Database
+- Data Sources: Therapeutic Drug Commons
 - Type of analysis: Multilabel classification